broadwaybuddy/wsc-documentation/docs/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JsPwpQqZhwU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-This scarce functionality, however, will eventually disappear as well.
+This remaining functionality, however, will eventually disappear.
 As Nintendo put it in [their discontinuation notice](https://en-americas-support.nintendo.com/app/answers/detail/a_id/27560/~/wii-shop-channel-discontinuation#s1q1):

 >In the future, we will be closing all services related to the Wii Shop Channel, including redownloading purchased WiiWare, Virtual Console titles, and Wii Channels, as well as Wii System Transfer Tool, which transfers data from the Wii console to the Wii U console.

+Without the Wii Shop Channel, [the software that was offered on it is, essentially, legally impossible to obtain](https://www.vice.com/en/article/wjm5kw/nintendo-makes-it-clear-that-piracy-is-the-only-way-to-preserve-video-game-history).
+H